-The 16 Best Product Management Books for 2020
+The 16 Best Product Management Books to Know

 Planning team sprints, writing and reading user stories, building out product backlogs, assisting with prototyping or coding here and there — these are a few of the many duties of a typical product manager.

 “One thing that makes the role so interesting and challenging is that you often don’t know what you’ll need to do until you’re doing it,” Matt LeMay, a product-management veteran and co-founder of information-services studio Sudden Compass, told Built In.